- Movie Reviews

 There is some coarse language in this movie, including:

 One Hundred and One Dalmatians is one of Disney's animated classics from 1961.
-Nearly 60 years after the film's first release, its four-legged heroes are as adorable and their adventures as captivating as ever.
+Over 60 years after the film's first release, its four-legged heroes are as adorable and their adventures as captivating as ever.
 There is also a fair amount of tongue-in-cheek humour which will provide for fun family entertainment.
 Frequent references to animal cruelty, slapstick / comedy violence, and one of Disney's scariest and most iconic villains makes this film unsuitable for children under 4 and warrants parental guidance for children aged 4-5 and/or a sensitive audience.

 The main messages from this movie are that sometimes in life it is important to take initiative, and that you can achieve more as part of a team and together with friends.